dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 they will do so in isolation.
 Even when UBI is provided to entire communities or villages, it is fundamentally different than when provided to an entire region, state or nation.
-And in this way, the UBI studies will primarily identify positive results.
+And in this way, the UBI studies will primarily identify positive results and neglect the systemic macroeconomic effects.
 This will result in cognitive bias, where myopic studies crowd out common sense and dialogue about systemic response to UBI.

 <a name="ubi-must-account-for-geoeconomic-variation" />